-4b(i): The design and layout of the neighbourhood centre should provide a good degree of containment and enclosure around a central public space, street or area.
-This space will be scaled in response to the size of the centre.

-4b(ii): Materials, lighting, street furniture, signage and advertising, and planting should be carried out under a comprehensive strategy for the SDL, which allows for some distinction between each of the centres.

-4b(iii): Provision for travel will be integral to the design of this outdoor space.
+- 4b(i): The design and layout of the neighbourhood centres should provide a good degree of containment and enclosure around a central public space, street or area.
+This space will be scaled in response to the size of the centre. - 4b(ii): Materials, lighting, street furniture, signage and advertising, and planting should be carried out under a comprehensive strategy for the SDL, which allows for some distinction between each of the centres. - 4b(iii): Provision for travel will be integral to the design of this outdoor space.
 Public transport stops, secure cycle parking and car parking (at a standard to be agreed with the Local Planning Authority) will be designed to seamlessly integrate with the public realm, and should not detract from the visual amenity or safety of the development.

-Design Principle 4c: The position and design of buildings should help to distinguish the community hub approach to the centre and the new primary school.
+Design Principle 4c: The position and design of buildings should help to distinguish the centres and the primary schools.
 They should demonstrate the application of good urban design principles.